qiauil/GIFt/README.md

     {'lora_paras': {'rank': 3, 'lora_alpha': None, 'lora_dropout': 0.0, 'train_bias': False}}

-The last thing we need to mention is that we recommend making all the new layers in the fine-tuning model an instance of `GIFt.meta_types.FinetuableModule` as the `enable_finetuning` function will check whether a layer is already an instance of the `FinetuableModule` to avoid incorrectly duplicate setting networks.
+The last thing we need to mention is that we recommend making all the new layers in the fine-tuning model an instance of `GIFt.meta_types.FinetuableModule` as the `enable_fine_tuning` function will check whether a layer is already an instance of the `FinetuableModule` to avoid incorrectly duplicate setting networks.

 ## An example of applying LoRA fine-tuning to attention layers